davidhu34/Algorithm_Final_STA/doc/idea.md

 - This method find all sensitizable paths too.

-- To adapt parallel execution, every thread must have their own copy of `gate.value`.
+- To adapt parallel execution, every thread must have their own copy of `gate->value`.
 Other gate attribute can be shared.

 ### Method 3 (UI-Timer)